 To Our Guests,

-In order to safely do so and still provide you with an exceptional stay, we are enacting added measures and adjustments to our guest services and already stringent protocols to ensure the continued health of our guests and staff.
+In order to safely do so and still provide you with an exceptional stay, we have enacted added measures and adjustments to our guest services and already stringent protocols to ensure the continued health of our guests and staff.
 This “new normal” will require some necessary modifications to our past procedures, but it does not mean our commitment to hospitality will waver in the slightest.

 PRE-ARRIVAL & EXPECTATIONS